Spirulina | Superfood to Superstar

 What makes spirulina so great?

 Spirulina contains so much protein—even more than meat, fish, poultry, and soybeans (1)!
 Although true and very beneficial, it likely cannot replace other dietary proteins completely because one would have to consume large quantities of spirulina to equate the amount found in a serving of other protein sources (2).
 It is made up of the eight essential amino acids coupled with at least ten other non-essential amino acids (1).
-It also contains B complex vitamins, beta-carotene (more than in any other food source), vitamin A and E, manganese, zinc, copper, iron, selenium, potassium, and gamma linolenic acid (1).
+It also contains B complex vitamins, beta-carotene (more than in any other food source), vitamin A and vitamin E, manganese, zinc, copper, iron, selenium, potassium, and gamma linolenic acid (1).

 What is phycocyanin?